Preview

 You have had an impressive career and are still very passionate about it today.
 What has driven you over the years?

 Dieter Müller: First and foremost, the biggest motivation for me has always been happy and satisfied guests.
-For me, the enthusiasm of the guests is the true reward of this profession.
+The enthusiasm of the guests is the true reward of this profession for me.
 It gives me the motivation to keep going.
 As long as I can still do this so well, I want to continue to serve as a role model for the next generation and support them with my experience and knowledge.

 What philosophy did you live by in your kitchen?
 What was particularly important to you as a chef?